MicrosoftDocs/sdk-api/sdk-api-src/content/audiostatemonitorapi/nf-audiostatemonitorapi-createcaptureaudiostatemonitorforcategory.md

 ## -description

-Creates a new instance of [IAudioStateMonitor](nn-audiostatemonitorapi-iaudiostatemonitor.md) for the default capture stream for the specified audio stream category.
+Creates a new instance of [IAudioStateMonitor](nn-audiostatemonitorapi-iaudiostatemonitor.md) for capture streams with the specified audio stream category.

 ## -parameters